PostHog/posthog.com/contents/product-engineers/best-customer-retention-metrics.md

 ### What is revenue churn rate?

 It’s not just customers who churn, revenue churns with them.
-This metric helps you understand how much money your business makes from each user over time.
-It can help you spot where you’re losing revenue due to downgrades, people failing to renew, or, worst of all, cancellations.

-While your customer churn rate looks at the number of customers you lose in a given period, your revenue churn specifically focuses on the dollar value of recurring period lost, or gained, in a certain period.
+While your customer churn rate looks at the *number* of customers you lose in a given period, revenue churn specifically focuses on the *dollar value* of recurring revenue lost, or gained, in a certain period.

-### How is it useful?
+### Why is it useful?

-Any subscription-based business should be measuring their revenue churn rate.
-These days, that’s pretty much all businesses from coffee subscription businesses to B2B SaaS companies and everything in between.
-Businesses that sell big, high-value items (think houses, industrial equipment) likely don’t need to focus on revenue churn.
+Because it helps you understand how much money your business makes from each user over time, and the impact of customer churn on revenue.

+Not all revenue churn comes from customers failing to renew, or cancelling their contract.
+It can also come from customers *downgrading* their subscription, or using your product less.

+This is really useful for understanding the exact nature of retention and churn in your product.
+A company, for example, could have a low customer churn rate, but high revenue churn.
+This would suggest either:

+1. Only high-value customers are churning.
+2. Customers are choosing to spend less / downgrade, rather than churn entirely.

+Thus, analyzing customer retention and revenue churn together is essential to finding the truth about your business.

 ### How to calculate revenue churn rate

-You can calculate your revenue churn rate based on either gross or net revenue.
-A focus on gross revenue is simpler as it’ll show you how much revenue is churning out of your business, but a focus on net revenue will show both the amount of revenue lost from, say, customers downgrading, but also the revenue gained from customer upgrading.
+You can calculate your revenue churn rate based on either gross or net revenue:

+- **Gross revenue** is simpler but less useful, as it’ll show you how much revenue is churning out of your business without much context.

+- **Net revenue** is harder to calculate, but way more powerful because it'll show both the amount of revenue lost from, say, customers downgrading, but also the revenue gained from customers upgrading.

-Let’s do the math.
-For your gross revenue churn rate, take your churned revenue in a month and divide it by the monthly recurring revenue (MRR) from the previous month, and multiply that total by 100.
+To calculate gross revenue churn rate, take your churned revenue in a month and divide it by the monthly recurring revenue (MRR) from the previous month, and multiply that total by 100.

-For example, Hogflix, an imaginary hedgehog-themed Netflix competitor, had an MRR of $100,000 in May.
+For example, Hogflix, a streaming platform for hedgehogs, had an MRR of $100,000 in May.
 In April, its churned revenue was $17,000.
 Divide $17,000 by $100,000 to get 0.17, then multiply that by 100.
 Voila, Hogflix has a gross revenue churn rate of 17%.

-To work out your net revenue churn, find your churned revenue in a period and subtract your expansion revenue and divide that total by your monthly recurring revenue in the previous period.
+To calculate net revenue churn, find your churned revenue in a period and subtract your expansion revenue and divide that total by your monthly recurring revenue in the previous period.
 Now multiply that new total by 100.

-For example, Hogflix had an MRR of $100,000 in May.
+For example, Hogflix had MRR of $100,000 in May.
 In April, its churned revenue was $17,000 and its expansion revenue was $3,000.
-So subtract $3,000 from $17,000 to get $15,000 and divide that by $100,000 to get 0.15.
+So, subtract $3,000 from $17,000 to get $15,000 and divide that by $100,000 to get 0.15.
 Multiply that by 100 to get 15%.

 ### What’s a good revenue churn rate?